 The lead up to Christmas can be just as fun as the big day.
 As activity ideas for our advent calendar, we spend time together making decorations for the tree.

-But we also have a tradition (also part of the advent calendar) that each year each child is allowed to pick one decoration for the tree.
-We go to Myer, where the decorations are delightful but too pricey to buy a whole bunch!
+But we also have a tradition (also part of the advent calendar) that each year each child is allowed to pick one decoration to buy for the tree.

 The kids are given a budget and away they go.
-I try to time it for a day when they have 25% or 50% off decorations (which is pretty much all the time), so we can get something really nice, but within our budget.
+I try to time it for a day when they have 25% or 50% off decorations to save money.

-One or two nice Christmas ornaments a year fits within our budget.
-Over the years, we get a lovely assortment of decorations for the tree that have been hand-picked by each child, making it that little bit special.
+Over the years, we get a lovely assortment of decorations for the tree that have been hand-picked by each child, making each ornament hold special memories.

-I’m not the biggest fan of tinsel and babbles, but we do have them (sometimes you just have to compromise with the family).
-Christmas decorations are a lot cheaper from discount stores like the Dollar Tree.
+The other option is to keep an eye out for sales at discount stores.
 There are a heap of ways to glam cheap decorations up – this article has some great tips for DIYing with Dollar Store decorations.

-My favourite is bringing a potted plant inside.
-It doesn’t have to be a pine tree, a large potted rosemary makes a great Christmas tree and can be used all year.
-Any type of large potted plant will be nice with a few decorations.
+My favourite is bringing a potted plant – that you already have – inside.
+It doesn’t have to be a pine tree.
+A large potted rosemary makes a great Christmas tree and can be used all year.
+But any type of large potted plant will be nice with a few decorations.

 Another idea is to scavenge a large fallen branch or two (make sure you get permission before picking it up).
 Just stick it in a bucket of sand and decorate.
 Our school recently trimmed the trees and I was kicking myself that I didn’t bring home a branch or two.
 If you can’t find a branch, a stick tree is a really nice alternative.

-For more ideas, check out this Pinterest board on alternate Christmas tree ideas.
+For more ideas, check out this Pinterest board on alternative Christmas tree ideas.

 Decorating the home is an integral part of getting into the Christmas spirit, especially if you have children.
 But you don’t need to spend a fortune on Christmas decorations.
-Consider the difference: sitting around the dining table with family, crafting some decorations or rushing around stressed with a million other people at the shops buying stuff.
+Christmas decorating on a budget offers a chance to get creative, spend time with family and create special Christmas memories.

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.